Learning-Dashboard/LD-eval/README.md

 ### projects/default/metrics
 The folder contains the metrics definitions of a project.
 As *params queries*, *metrics queries* consist of a pair of files, a .properties and a .query file.
 In addition to params queries, metrics queries compute a metric value defined by a formula.
 The computed metric value is stored in the metrics index (defined in *project.properties*) after the query execution.

 Computed metrics get aggregated into factors.
 Therefore you have to specify the factors, a metric is going to influence.
-Metrics can influence one or more factors, that are supplied as a comma-separated list of factor-IDs together with the weight describing the strength of the influence.
+Metrics can influence one or more factors, that are supplied as a comma-separated list of factor IDs together with the weight describing the strength of the influence.
 In the example below, the metric 'metric1' influences two factors (factor1 and factor2) with weights 0.5 for factor1 and 1.0 for factor2.
 The value of a factor is then computed as a weighted sum of all metrics influencing a factor.

 __Example: metric1 query__